kimit0310/Unified-ClinicalBERT-VGNN/README.md

 # BERT_GNN_combo Repository

-This repository contains all the necessary scripts for training and preprocessing the data for a Variationally Regularized Graph Neural Network (VGNN) model with ClinicalBERT features integrated.
+This repository contains all the necessary scripts for training and preprocessing the data for a Variationally Regularized Graph Neural Network (VGNN) model[^1] with ClinicalBERT[^2] features integrated.
 It is designed to handle and process EHR, specifically the MIMIC-III dataset, and utilizes features extracted through ClinicalBERT as additional input for the VGNN.

 ## Repository Structure